hmslima/sambahsacompletegrammar/sambahsa.md

 *Why do “gn” of “storgnet” is pronounced as {ny}?
 I explain it later.*

-All words finished in “quet” and “ques” are pronounced, respectively”, as {kët} e {kës}.
+All words ending with “quet” and “ques” are pronounced, respectively, as {kët} e {kës}.

 In all the other cases “e” has the {ë} sound, like in “kohlen”, which is pronounced as {kO:lën}.

 *Why do the pronounce of “o” is lengthened in this word?
-This I am going to answer you.*
+I am going to answer you.*

 ### THE LETTER “h”:

-It has the {h} sound when at the beginning of a word or between vowels.
+The {h} sound appears when "h" is at the beginning of a word or between vowels.

 **habe {hab} –** have

 **rahat {rahAt} –** rest

-[]{#anchor-30}When the letter “h” is after a vowel and is not followed by no other vowel, the letter “h” serves to indicate that the pronunciation of the vowel must be lengthened.
+[]{#anchor-30}When the letter “h” is after a vowel and it is not followed by other vowel, the letter “h” serves to indicate that the pronunciation of the vowel must be lengthened.

 []{#anchor-31}**kohlen {kO:lën} –** hiden